robertofinnisaro/Robotic-Systems/Pepper/Pepper ROS/index.md

 This is the basic launch for RVIZ without any configuration file.
 To get a custom configuration file loaded to work with Pepper, it can be found in the catkin workspace.

-The pre-defined RVIZ configuration shows the basic displays for Pepper such as the TF, RobotModel, Camera, LiDARs and Sonars.
+sThe pre-defined RVIZ configuration shows the basic displays for Pepper such as the TF, RobotModel, Camera, LiDARs and Sonars.
 You can load it through the tool bar at the location below:

 ```bash
 ~/catkin_ws/src/pepper_robot/pepper_description/config/pepper.rviz
 ```